-BCS is preparing to host the 2017 MAOPT to continue to share our love for the sport, to increase the profile of pickleball in the DC Metropolitan area, and align the tournament with several of our favorite nonprofit organizations as a way to increase community awareness and support.
+The Mid-Atlantic Open Pickleball Tournament is organized by Breakthrough Community Sports, Inc. (BCS), a nonprofit organization that promotes active living through playing sports.
+BCS partners with local and national sponsors, in-kind contributors, and volunteers to host 300+ players from 15+ states.
+Our theme is “Playing To Help Others.”
+We want to continue to share our love for the sport, to increase the profile of pickleball in the DC Metropolitan area, and to align our tournament with several nonprofit organizations as a way to increase community awareness and support.

-BREAKTHROUGH COMMUNITY SPORTS
+BREAKTHROUGH COMMUNITY SPORTS, Inc.

 Ron has over 35 years of professional work experience in the public and private sectors, and national membership organizations in the areas of public policy, research, national program development and implementation, writing and editorial services.
 He retired from AARP where one of his projects was serving as the Race Organizer for the National Triathlon Race Series, the nation’s first and largest sprint triathlon and training program series for persons age 50+.
 Ron has over 35 years of experience playing and competing in a variety of sports including swimming, water polo, long distance open water ocean swimming and triathlons.
 He has extensive experience in organizing race events including national championships, regional and local competitions, and non-competitive community fitness events intended to increase physical activity among persons 50+ and encourage them to adapt healthy behaviors to ensure their ability to live life to the fullest.
 Ron received a Masters of Social Work (MSW) from the University of Buffalo.